-Parsley is the most common herb worldwide.
+Parsley is the most common herb worldwide with recommended use as a medicinal plant, in aromatherapy, in cooking, and in beauty maintenance.
 Native to the Mediterranean, it has been cultivated for more than two millennium.
 Deriving its name from Greek, its translation means “rock celery”, and both parsley and celery belong to the same Family.
 This biennial herb includes two significant varieties used in cooking: curly leaf (P. crispum) and flat leaf (P. neapolitanum).
 Once planted, it returns year after year and can withstand cold climates.

 Traditions: From Book III, On Right Pleasure and Good Health, Platina (1421-1481 A.D.) #24.
 On Parsley.
 “Parsley is sown at the same time as mint.
 It is called apium because in Achaea the head [apex] of victors in the sacred contest was crowned with it, or because bees [apes] gladly feed upon its flowers.
 They say Hercules used parsley, poplar, and wild olive in crowns.
 Roots of parsley act wonderfully against poison, and because it is bitter, it suits medicine more than eating.
 Some call this herb ambrosia.”
 Parsley root was candied and stored for medicinal use during cold months.